deepbiolab/star-route-planning.cpp/dev/01-intro-to-cpp/04-print-the-board/note.md

 012
 ```

-If you tried to access the elements of `a` using an out-of-bound index, you might have noticed that there is no error or exception thrown.
+If we tried to access the elements of `a` using an out-of-bound index, you might have noticed that there is no error or exception thrown.
 ```cpp
 #include <iostream>
 #include <vector>